JoseCanova/JoseCanova/README.md

 - 📫 How to reach me ... well. lets get all here.
 -- the vm - https://bell-sw.com/pages/downloads/#/java-18-current
 - Ye, when i read what was written the only thing that i would like to way to my father is thank you. https://youtu.be/JPbSjmToWXY - he was neve a viking. - nothing against vikings my mother family is quite religious...
+- immersive tchnologies and where to blog what is good - "Fight the good fight Believe what is right
+Crusader, Lord of the Realm
+Fight the good fight
+With all your might
+Crusader, Lord of the Realm"

 - - the application - https://www.google.com/search?newwindow=1&sxsrf=ALiCzsaq6AmYBhMp0VM_ixbJWF7mPkxRaA:1658963835261&q=judas+priest+heading+out+to+the+highway&stick=H4sIAAAAAAAAAONgFuLSz9U3MMwyKDSpUOLVT9c3NEyqMLCINy8o0hLNTrbSzy0tzkzWT8xJKs21Ks7PSy9exKqeVZqSWKxQUJSZWlyikJGamJKZl66QX1qiUJKvUJKRqpCRmZ5RnlgJAO3ssu9eAAAA&sa=X&ved=2ahUKEwj98eHwmZr5AhVPDLkGHdjRBJMQri56BQiiARAE
 - WTF https://www.youtube.com/watch?v=SnTFoe5oXO4
 - mum spaghethi... https://dbschema.com/download.html